Danny Alvarez: Life and career

 In August 2022, Alvarez defeated Megan Petty in the Republican primary election for the 69th district of the Florida House of Representatives.
 In November 2022, he defeated incumbent Andrew Learned of District 59 in the general election, winning 57 percent of the votes.
 He succeeded Linda Chaney, who was redistricted to District 61.
+Alvarez won reelection in 2024 beating Democratic opponent Bobby Kachelries winning 58.2 percent of the votes.